codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d42_8_the_effects_of_disabling_a_stage_of_address_translation.md

 For all other accesses, when stage 1 address translation is disabled, the assigned attributes depend on whether the access is a data access or an instruction access, as follows:

 **Data access**
+The stage 1 translation assigns the Device-nGnRnE memory type.